SwaroopGiri/AWS-SAP-C02-Notes/README.md

 Instance Fleet (Mixed instance types and purchasing options) does not have Auto Scaling

+EC2Rescue can help you diagnose and troubleshoot problems on Amazon EC2 Linux and Windows Server instances.
+You can run the tool manually or you can run the tool automatically by using Systems Manager Automation and the AWSSupport-ExecuteEC2Rescue document

 ## AWS Shield

 AWS Shield and other counter-measure technologies work to protect all AWS customers from DDoS attacks.
 Unless AWS was aware of the test time and expected duration, its likely the traffic was blocked as suspicious.
 Despite being a permitted service, traffic suspected of being malicious will still be blocked.